victorjoao97/Industrial-Project/README.md

  - Add the reference to task in Jira into description of request.
 Also In the description of the task in Jira reference to pull request.

  - Write request to review in telegram and add ref to pull request.

+ - Create task for testing in the backlog

  - Until request will be approved by Architect and some one from Devs it cant be merged